Obtaining a RingCX access token without a RingEX Login

 Request

-POST https://engage.ringcentral.com/voice/api/v1/admin/token
+POST https://ringcx.ringcentral.com/voice/api/v1/admin/token

 Authorization: Bearer {accessToken}